Myrtle – Harmony – Four of Evergreens (Wands)

 Myrtle is an evergreen tree that encourages us to slow down and connect with the harmonious cycles of life, death and rebirth to help us transform sadness and grief into love and hope.

 Myrtle is the sacred tree of Adonis (Greek god of beauty and desire.)
 His mother Myrrha (myrtle) had been transformed into a tree before giving birth to Adonis.
 Aphrodite (Greek goddess of love) fell in love with Adonis, who died in her arms.
-His blood and her tears gave birth to anemone flowers.
-This made Adonis an archetype of the dying and rising god.
+His blood and her tears gave birth to anemone flowers making Adonis an archetype of the dying and rising god.

-In Jewish mysticism, myrtles are the symbol and scent of the Garden of Eden.
-They are associated with the Kabbalistic Tree of Life as the force that integrates compassion with judgment by creating harmony between the opposing forces of expansion and restriction or giving and receiving.
+In Jewish mysticism, myrtle trees are the symbol and scent of the Garden of Eden.
+Myrtles are associated with the Kabbalistic Tree of Life and the sefirot Tiphereth located in the central core or “heartwood.”
+Here compassion integrates with judgment, creating harmony between expansion and restriction, love and strife, giving and receiving.

-Myrtle is one of the four sacred species (myrtle, willow, date and citron) used in the Jewish celebration of Sukkot.
-These four plants are ceremoniously waved each day for seven days in fall to commemorate the Feast of the Tabernacles as a time of renewal.
+Myrtle is one of the four sacred species (myrtle, willow, date palm and citron) used in the Jewish celebration of Sukkot.
+These four plants are ceremoniously offered each day for seven days to commemorate the fall harvest and the sheltering of the Jewish people in Egypt.
+It is seen as a time of renewal and harmony.